BerWang/web/05 Code Quality.md

 There are examples of unit tests for multiple languages in the `/exercises/07_unit/` directory on GitHub.

+##### 2.1.2.1 Unit Testing Microcontroller Code

+One special case is writing and executing unit test on code that will eventually run on a microcontroller.
+There are two approaches that you should investigate and reflect on in your report:

+1. Arduino _libraries_ are written in standard C++ so, if there are no dependencies on Arduino-specific libraries you can write your unit tests using a standard testing framework.
+There is more information in the `exercises/05_code_quality/05_unit/cpp/` directory.
+2. If you are using _Arduino-specific libaries_ you may need to test your code using an **Atmel emulator**.
+Again, there is more information in the same directory.

 ### 2.2 Integration Testing

 Although you now have a suite of unit tests for the isolated mode modules/classes, there are some code modules/units/files that are not currently being tested.
 This could be for one of two reasons: